amit0365/cairo_tee/README.md

-TEE Remote Attestation Verification in Cairo.
+TEE Remote Attestation Verification in Cairo - Idea credit and helpful resources from Tarrence from Cartridge.

 ## Short Introduction to TEE's and Remote Attestations (WIP)